chadhunter/personal-website/docs/source/index.rst

 Chad Hunter
 ===========

-Chad is currently the Director of ESG Modeling at `Aspiration <aspiration.com>`_ where he leads the development and implementation of the ESG methodologies for Aspiration's ecosystem of impact services.
-Before Aspiration, Chad was the CEO & Co-founder of Carbon Insights and a Team Lead at the National Renewable Energy Lab.
+Chad is currently the Director of ESG Modeling at `Aspiration <https://aspiration.com>`_ where he leads the development and implementation of the ESG methodologies for Aspiration's ecosystem of consumer and business impact services.
+Before Aspiration, Chad was the CEO & Co-founder of `Carbon Insights <https://www.carboninsights.co/>`_ and a Team Lead at the U.S. DOE `National Renewable Energy Laboratory <https://www.nrel.gov/>`_.

 Contents